Pietro De Giorgio

-Pietro De Giorgio (born 16 February 1983) is an Italian professional footballer who plays for Este.
+Pietro De Giorgio (born 16 February 1983) is an Italian football coach and former player, currently in charge as caretaker of Potenza.

-Biography
+Playing career

 Born in Praia a Mare, Calabria region, De Giorgio spent a season with Serie D club Battipagliese before he was signed by a professional club San Marino in 2001 in temporary deal from Napoli.
 In January 2002 he left the Serie C2 club for Serie B club Napoli, the parent company of San Marino Calcio at that time.
 In 2002–03 season he was signed by Serie C1 club Cittadella in temporary deal.
-In January 2003 he was signed by Serie B club Messina along with Andrea Gaveglia in co-ownership deals, for a total fee of €26,000.
+In January 2003, he was signed by Serie B club Messina along with Andrea Gaveglia in co-ownership deals for a total fee of €26,000.
 In June 2003 the deals were renewed.
-De Giorgio also returned to Serie C2 for Melfi after only 1 appearances in the whole 2002–03 Serie C1.
-In June 2004 the co-ownership deals were extended again.
-However Napoli bankrupted at the start of season.
+De Giorgio also returned to Serie C2 for Melfi after only one appearance in the whole 2002–03 Serie C1.
+In June 2004, the co-ownership deals were extended again.
+However, Napoli went bankrupt at the start of the season.
 Thus, De Giorgio who initially joined Serie C1 club Frosinone in temporary deal, was converted into new co-ownership deal.

 Frosinone

-De Giorgio joined Serie C1 club Frosinone on 9 July 2004 (converted to co-ownership deal in August), where he spent 1 1/2 seasons.
+De Giorgio joined Serie C1 club Frosinone on 9 July 2004 (converted to a co-ownership deal in August), where he spent 1 1/2 seasons.
 The co-ownership deal with Messina was renewed in June 2005.
-De Giorgio only played 6 times in the first half of 2005–06 Serie C1.
-In the second half he was transferred to fellow third division club Giulianova.
-Frosinone finished as the promotion playoffs winner of Group B while Giulianova finished as the 12th of Group A. In June 2006 Messina gave up the remain 50% registration rights of De Giorgio to the Serie B newcomer.
+De Giorgio only played six times in the first half of 2005–06 Serie C1.
+In the second half of the season, he was transferred to fellow third-division club Giulianova.
+Frosinone finished as the promotion playoffs winner of Group B while Giulianova finished as the 12th of Group A. In June 2006, Messina gave up the remaining 50% of De Giorgio's registration rights to the Serie B newcomer.

 Cavese

-On 6 July 2006 De Giorgio and Giuseppe Aquino left for Serie C1 club Cavese in co-ownership deals.
+On 6 July 2006, De Giorgio and Giuseppe Aquino left for Serie C1 club Cavese in co-ownership deals.
 De Giorgio spent 2 seasons with the Cava de' Tirreni based club.
 In June 2008 the club renewed the co-ownership again.
 However at the start of season he was sold to Perugia, with Frosinone retained 50% registration rights.

 Perugia

 De Giorgio joined Lega Pro Prima Divisione (ex–Serie C1) club Perugia Calcio in mid-2008.
-In June 2009 Frosinone gave up the remain 50% registration rights to Perugia, after no agreement was made before the deadline.
+In June 2009, Frosinone gave up the remaining 50% of Perugia's registration rights after no agreement had been made before the deadline.
 However Perugia decided to sell De Giorgio after acquiring the full contractual rights.

 Empoli

 De Giorgio was signed by Serie B club Empoli in August 2009.
-He made 7 starts and 12 substitutes in 2009–10 Serie B.
+He made seven starts and 12 substitutes in 2009–10 Serie B.